nuagenetworks/nuage-metroae/BUILD.md

 # build and reset-build playbooks

 The build playbook (`build.yml`) is used to automatically populate a number of Ansible variable files for the operation of the metro playbooks.
-Running `./metro-ansible build.yml` will use the variables defined therein to create a `hosts` file, populate a `host_vars` directory, populate a `group_vars` directory, and make a few additional variable changes as required.
+Running `./metro-ansible build.yml` will use the variables defined in `build_vars.yml` to create a `hosts` file, populate a `host_vars` directory, populate a `group_vars` directory, and make a few additional variable changes as required.
 The `build.yml` playbook will do all the work for you.

-Note that the syntax of the contents of `build.yml` must be precise.
-If things get messed up, we have provided the `reset_build.yml` playbook to let you start over. *When you run `./metro-ansible rest_build.yml`, the contents of `build.yml` will be overwritten, the `hosts` file will be destroyed, the `host_vars` directory will be destroyed, and the `group_vars` directory will be destroyed.
+Note that the syntax of the contents of `build_vars.yml` must be precise.
+If things get messed up, we have provided the `reset_build.yml` playbook to let you start over. *When you run `./metro-ansible rest_build.yml`, the contents of `build_vars.yml` will be overwritten, the `hosts` file will be destroyed, the `host_vars` directory will be destroyed, and the `group_vars` directory will be destroyed.
 The variable configuration of metro will be reset to factory settings!
-You may lose your work!* A backup copy of `build.yml` will be created with a proper timestamp in case you did not mean it.
+You may lose your work!* A backup copy of `build_vars.yml` will be created with a proper timestamp in case you did not mean it.

 To run the build, execute: